-During fixed-point conversion, the app generates an instrumented MEX function for your entry-point MATLAB file.
-If the build completes without errors, the app displays compiled information (type, size, complexity) for functions and variables in your code.
+When you open the Fixed-Point Conversion tool, the tool generates an instrumented MEX function for your MATLAB design.
+If the build completes without errors, the tool displays compiled information (type, size, complexity) for functions and variables in your code.
 To navigate to local functions, click the Functions tab.
-If build errors occur, the app provides error messages that link to the line of code that caused the build issues.
+If build errors occur, the tool provides error messages that link to the line of code that caused the build issues.
 You must address these errors before running a simulation.
 Use the link to navigate to the offending line of code in the MATLAB editor and modify the code to fix the issue.
-If your code uses functions that are not supported for fixed-point conversion, the app displays them on the Function Replacements tab.
+If your code uses functions that are not supported for fixed-point conversion, the tool displays them on the Function Replacements tab.
 See Function Replacements.

-Before running a simulation, specify the test file or files that you want to run.
-When you run a simulation, the app runs the test file, calling the instrumented MEX function.
-If you modify the MATLAB design code, the app automatically generates an updated MEX function before running a test file.
+Before running a simulation, specify the test bench that you want to run.
+When you run a simulation, the tool runs the test bench, calling the instrumented MEX function.
+If you modify the MATLAB design code, the tool automatically generates an updated MEX function before running the test bench.

-If the test file runs successfully, the simulation minimum and maximum values and the proposed types are displayed on the Variables tab.
-If you manually enter static ranges for a variable, the manually entered ranges take precedence over the simulation ranges.
-If you manually modify the proposed types by typing or using the histogram, the data types are locked so that the app cannot modify them.
+If the test bench runs successfully, the simulation minimum and maximum values and the proposed types are displayed on the Variables tab.
+If you manually enter static ranges for a variable, the manually-entered ranges take precedence over the simulation ranges.
+If you manually modify the proposed types by typing or using the histogram, the data types are locked so that the tool cannot modify them.

-If the test file fails, the errors are displayed on the Output tab.
+If the test bench fails, the errors are displayed on the Simulation Output tab.

-Test files must exercise your algorithm over its full operating range.
-The quality of the proposed fixed-point data types depends on how well the test file covers the operating range of the algorithm with the accuracy that you want.
-You can add test files and select to run more than one test file during the simulation.
-If you run multiple test files, the app merges the simulation results.
+The test bench should exercise your algorithm over its full operating range.
+The quality of the proposed fixed-point data types depends on how well the test bench covers the operating range of the algorithm with the desired accuracy.

 Optionally, you can select to log data for histograms.
 After running a simulation, you can view the histogram for each variable.
-For more information, see Log Data for Histogram.
+For more information, see Histogram.

 Computing Derived Ranges

 If you know what data type your hardware target uses, set the proposed data types to match this type.
-Manually entered data types are locked so that the app cannot modify them.
-The app uses these data types to calculate the input minimum and maximum values and to derive ranges for other variables.
+Manually-entered data types are locked so that the tool cannot modify them.
+The tool uses these data types to calculate the input minimum and maximum values and to derive ranges for other variables.
 For more information, see Locking Proposed Data Types.

 When you select Compute Derived Ranges,

-the app runs a derived range analysis to compute static ranges for
+the tool runs a derived range analysis to compute static ranges for

 variables in your MATLAB algorithm.
 When the analysis is complete,